 Industrial Maintenance Technician Certificate

 Certificate programs cover the basic skills necessary for an entry-level job as an industrial maintenance technician.
 Students learn welding and machinery maintenance for mechanical systems and electronic motors.
-Coursework covers:
+Coursework includes:

 Associate Degree in Industrial Maintenance Technology

 Associate degree programs in industrial maintenance technology require general education courses along with hands-on maintenance training.
 Some programs also provide AutoCAD and technical graphics instruction.
 These programs sometimes offer students their choice of specializations, such as facilities maintenance, electrical work, electromechanics or heating, ventilation and air conditioning (HVAC).
 Courses can include: